HackCommander/hackcommander.github.io/_posts/2022-08-25-ejpt-certification-review.md

 In my opinion the machines in the exam are much easier than the most difficult machines of the course so don't be afraid of failing the exam: if you have made the labs and you have understood it, you will pass the exam.

-It took me approximately 10 hours to answer all the questions but since I had plenty of time (the duration of the exam is 72 hours), I took the rest of the day off and waited until the next day to check the answers and send the answers.
+It took me approximately 10 hours to answer all the questions but since I had plenty of time (the duration of the exam is 72 hours), I took the rest of the day off and waited until the next day to check and submit the answers.
 I answered all 20 questions correctly, as you can see in the following capture

 ![](/assets/images/2022-09-01-ejpt-certification-review/ejpt-results.png)